Multiobjective Accelerated Gradient-like Flow with Asymptotic Vanishing Normalized Gradient: Introduction

 \subsection{Contributions}

+{ The main contributions of this paper are as follows:} \begin{itemize} \item[$\bullet$] Firstly, we present the \textit{Multiobjective Accelerated Gradient-like Flow with Asymptotic Vanishing Normalized Gradient}:

+where \(p\ge 1\) and $\alpha \ge \beta \ge 3$.
+Note that \cref{eq:MAVNG} is a multiobjective extension obtained by uniting \cref{eq:AVNG} with \cref{eq:MAVD}; we adopt this model for the following reasons: { \begin{itemize} \item[$\rm (i)$] When \cref{eq:AVNG} is discretized into \cref{eq:FISCnes}, its normalized gradient term corresponds to the steepest-descent direction $-\nabla f(x_k)$ of the auxiliary variable at the current iterate $x_k$.
+Consequently, for the first part of the above expression we employ the normalized multiobjective steepest-descent direction $-\proj_{C(x_k)}(0)/\|\proj_{C(x_k)}(0)\|$.

-Under specific assumptions, we have the following results for the system and algorithm respectively: \begin{itemize} \item[$\bullet$] In the setting of $\mathbb{R}^n$, we investigate the convergence properties of the system under different parameter selections, as shown in the table below:
+\item[$\rm(ii)$] The second part is designed by incorporating \cref{eq:MAVD}; this treatment makes a convergence analysis feasible. \end{itemize}} \item[$\bullet$] Moreover, we analysis the dynamical system \cref{eq:MAVNG} in $\mathbb{R}^n$, proving the existence of its trajectory solutions by constructing an equivalent differential inclusion. \item[$\bullet$] Using Lyapunov analysis, we derive convergence results for \cref{eq:MAVNG} under different parameter selections, as shown in the table below: